WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 <!-- /wp:block-development-examples/copyright-date-block-09aac3 -->x
 ```

-These [`attributes`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#attributes) are passed to the React component `Edit`(to display in the Block Editor) and the `save` function (to return the markup saved to the DB) of the block, and to any server-side render definition for the block (see `render` prop above).
+These [`attributes`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#attributes) are passed to the React component `Edit`(to display in the Block Editor) and the `save` function (to return the markup saved to the DB) of the block, and to any server-side render definition for the block (see `block.json`'s `render` property above).

 The `Edit` component receives exclusively the capability of updating the attributes via the [`setAttributes`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#setattributes) function.